unstoppabledomains/dev-docs/crypto-payments/troubleshoot/cli-error-codes.md

 ## Domain was returned from metadata provider

-This error is thrown when you resolve an invalid domain.
+This error is thrown when you resolve an invalid domain address.

 ## Invalid UNS configuration value